Chairman's Message 2019-2020

-As Chairman of the Council of Commissioners, it has been and continues to be a great pleasure for me to wish our students and their parents, as well as all of the members of our dedicated staff, a successful 2018-2019 school year.
+As Chairman of the Council of Commissioners, it is my pleasure to wish our students and their parents, as well as all of the members of our dedicated staff a successful 2019-2020 school year.

 To those of you who are new to the CQSB, allow me to inform you of our school board's motto ''Learning for All''!
 These three words have been, and will continue to be, the motivation behind all of our decisions.
 The success of each and every student is what we strive to ensure through the many actions that we take during any particular year.
-With the unwavering dedication of a competent and enthusiastic CQSB TEAM of teachers, professionals, principals, support staff and board administrators, our students have achieved, year after year, enviable results in the June exams of the Ministère de l'Éducation, du Loisir et du Sport (MELS).
-Thanks to the support of the many parents who give of their time and expertise on Governing Boards, on the CQSB Parents’ Committee, on a Parent Participation Organization (PPO) as well as those who volunteer to help on specific school projects, the students of the CQSB continue to make us proud.
-And so, to all of you who are newcomers to the CQSB, allow me to congratulate you on deciding to entrust your child/children to our dedicated CQSB TEAM.
+With the unwavering dedication of a competent and enthusiastic CQSB TEAM of teachers, professionals, principals, support staff and board administrators, our students have achieved, year after year, enviable results in the June exams of the Ministère de l'Éducation et de l'Enseignement supérieur (MEES).
+The latest statistics published by the MEES reveal that the CQSB reached a 90.7% graduation and qualification rate following the June 2017 ministerial exams.
+Such an astounding success rate ranks the CQSB second among all of the 72 school boards of the province.
+You have definitely made a wise decision to send your child/children to our schools!

-To those who are already members of the CQSB school communities - we do cover an area that spans more than 30% of the province of Québec - we say WELCOME BACK!
+To those who are already members of the CQSB school communities, we say WELCOME BACK!
 Rest assured that we will continue to provide the quality educational services which have become the trademark of our schools and Learning Centre.

 Par ailleurs, tout comme je le fais à chaque année, je tiens à rassurer tous nos parents relativement à l'importance que nous accordons à l'apprentissage du français dans chacune de nos écoles.
 En effet, notre but est de faire de nos élèves des citoyens qui pourront s'exprimer de façon claire et précise dans chacune des deux langues officielles de notre grand pays, le Canada.